Snyder Langston Opens Its Doors

 The Great Recession hits and dramatically impacts the real estate and construction industries.
 Snyder Langston’s Residential and Optym service lines are key to the sustainability of the company and the firm strategically turns its sights to an end-user focus in order to diversify and secure work in the future that is less influenced by economic cycles.
 As part of this concentration on end-user work, Snyder Langston completes The William H. Hannon Library for Loyola Marymount University in 2009.
 Snyder Langston is awarded Green Firm Certification by the Sustainable Performance Institute.

 The company becomes a larger presence in the Healthcare space and completes work for Providence Health & Services, Hoag Health, Cottage Health System, Pacific Medical Buildings, and St. Joseph Health, among others.
 In addition to Medical Office Building construction, Snyder Langston also develops an expertise for more technical healthcare projects, including OSHPD I,II, & III, Cancer and Infusion Centers, Imaging, In-Patient/Occupied Environments, Surgery Centers, and Sterile Processing, to name a few.
 In 2013, Snyder Langston makes the Orange County Register’s list of Top Workplaces, a recognition based on employee survey results.

 Snyder Langston announces a succession plan for the future retirements of Stephen Jones and John Rochford.
-Currently members of the Snyder Langston leadership team, the next owners will be Jason Rich, Executive Vice President of Operations, Jo-E Immel, Vice President of Business Development, and Lee Watkins, Vice President of Healthcare.
+Currently members of the Snyder Langston leadership team, the next owners will be Jason Rich, President and COO, Jo-E Lopez, Vice President of Business Development, and Lee Watkins, Vice President of Healthcare.
 El Segundo and Pasadena office locations open as Snyder Langston increases its presence in Los Angeles.